 - Content engagement rate (how many people are engaging with your content each week?)

-- Follower quality (followers who find and engage with your content)
+- Follower quality (followers who find and engage with your content are crucial)

 - Lead activity